zsteinmetz/zsteinmetz.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Soil chemist at <a href='https://www.uni-koblenz-landau.de/'>University of Koblenz–Landau</a>, iES Landau, Institute for Environmental Sciences.
+subtitle: Environmental Scientist at <a href='https://www.uni-koblenz-landau.de/'>University of Koblenz–Landau</a>, iES Landau, Institute for Environmental Sciences.

 profile:
   align: right